blockchainsllc/in3-docs/docs/api-java.md

 ``String``  **data**
 ========== ==========
 ```
-Returns: `String`: transactionHash.
+Returns: `String`: transaction hash.

 ##### sendTransaction

-Sends a transaction as described by the TransactionRequest.
+Sends a transaction as described by the transaction request.

 This will require a signer to be set to sign the transaction.